zlib-ng/minizip-ng/README.md

 ## Build

-To generate the project files for your platform and IDE use cmake.
+To generate the project files for your platform and IDE download and run cmake in the project directory.

 ```
 cmake .